 It is Oeko-Tex certified, meaning it’s chemical-free and 100% safe for baby’s skin.

-What we liked: Its soft texture, which is comfortable against the baby’s skin, and chunky thickness, which enables you to knit/crochet fast.
+What are its best features?
+Its soft texture, which is comfortable against the baby’s skin, and chunky thickness, which enables you to knit/crochet fast.

-What could be better: There were a few knots, which forced us to find a way to hide them so they wouldn’t be conspicuous.
+What could be improved?
+There were a few knots, which forced us to find a way to hide them so they wouldn’t be conspicuous.

 Lion Brand Yarn 550-158 Pound of Love Yarn is a #4 worsted yarn.
 Each skein weighs 16 oz (454g) and measures 1,020 yards (932 m), and is big enough to complete your baby blanket project and leave you with plenty of extra yarn.
 This yarn is versatile enough for both lightweight baby blankets and medium weight ones.
 You have to adjust your hook size or knitting needle size appropriately to get a lighter or heavier blanket.
 You can attain an even heavier blanket by using double strands instead of a single strand.